sophiawang0829/DS-Take-Home-Challenge/README.md

 - Build a model to predict whether an activity is fraudulent or not.
 Explain how different assumptions about the cost of false positives vs false negatives would impact the model.
 - How would you explain how the model is making the predictions?
 Not from a mathematical perspective, but from a user perspective.
 What kinds of users are more likely to be classified as at risk?
 What are their characteristics?
 - Let's say you now have this model which can be used live to predict in real time if an activity is fraudulent or not.
 From a product perspective, how would you use it?
 That is, what kind of different user experiences would you build based on the model output?

+### 5. Funnel Analysis
+##### Goal:
+The goal is to perform funnel analysis for an e-commerce website.
+##### Challenge Description:
+The company CEO isn't very happy with the ]oluTe oM sales and, especially, oM sales coming from new users.
+Therefore, she asked you to investigate whether there is something wrong in the conversion funnel or, in general, if you could suggest how conversion rate can be improved.
+Specifically, she is interested in :
+- A full picture of funnel conversion rate for both desktop and mobile
+- Some insights on what the product team should focus on in order to improve conversion rate as well as anything you might discover that could help improve